canonical/launchpad-manual/docs/developer/explanation/assertions-in-launchpad.rst

 --------------------

 As with any other code, asserts should be documented and tested to make sure misbehaving programmers will be caught.
-But they shouldn't be in the general flow of documentation, because they're not part of the API.
-For this reason the test of asserts should be either in a separate file or in a separate section of the same file.
+However, the documentation and test of asserts should not be part of the :spellexception:`API's` main documentation because they are not actually part of the API.
+For this reason, the test of asserts also should be either in a separate file or in a separate section of the same file.